brian3kb/digichain/README.md

 DigiChain is a web app made to make the creation of sample chains as easy as possible for use on the Digitakt (and any other sampler that can slice up samples).

+Split the slices out of Octatrack, OP-1/OP-1 Field/OP-Z, or DigiChains own exported files.

+Export samples chains for the Octatrack, OP-1/OP-1 Field/OP-Z with slice information auto-created.

 Supports batch converting of files to a chosen bit depth and sample rate (mono/stereo).
 Choose the way stereo files get processed to mono, with Left, Right, Sum, and Difference (Side) with live preview of the choice from the sample list.
 Join the selected files together into a sample chain, with the option to pad all samples to be the same length for evenly sized slices (perfect for the Digitakt's fixed slice grids).